VirgilSecurity/virgil-sdk-go/README.md

 - MacOS amd64 with X Code 11
 - Windows amd64 with mingw64
 - Linux amd64 gcc >= 5 and clang >=7
-- For support older version linux amd64 gcc < 5 and clang < 7  with 2.14 Linux kernel use tag `legacy_os`
+- For support older version linux amd64 gcc < 5 and clang < 7  with 2.14 Linux kernel use tag `legacy`

 ## Configure SDK